South Sudan: Returned refugees face a bleak future – DW – 07/10/2023

 Aid organizations overwhelmed

-Even before the arrival of the returnees, the flood-affected IDP camps in Rotriak were already facing difficulties, according to a June 2023 report by the UN Office for the Coordinationation of Humanitarian Aid (OCHA)
+Even before the arrival of the returnees, the flood-affected IDP camps in Rotriak were already facing difficulties, according to a June 2023 report by the OCHA.

 More than 7.8 million people in South Sudan are projected to fall short of their minimum food needs in 2023.
 South Sudan may experience greater widespread hunger and starvation than during its civil war, according to the International Rescue Committee.